By: Beth Alpert Nakhai, Ph.D.

 The University of Arizona

 The focus of this short piece is the inclusion of women on ASOR’s Board of Trustees.
 For those of us working in the Middle East, ASOR is the premier professional society with which we associate.
 Therefore, to some extent, the ways in which women have been able to serve ASOR in leadership positions not only reflects but also furthers the positions of women working in Near Eastern studies.
-To collect the data for this study, I used the lists of trustees, officers, executives and other high-level leaders published in each volume of The Bulletin of the American Schools of Oriental Research (BASOR), from volume 1 (published in 1919) to volume 370 (published in 2013).
+To collect the data for this study, I used the lists of trustees, officers, executives and other high-level leaders published in each volume of The Bulletin of the American Schools of Oriental Research (BASOR), from volume 1 (published) to volume 370 (published).
 Some highlights follow:

 - Between 1919 and 1934, only one woman served ASOR in a leadership capacity.
 Mary Inda Hussey was an Assyriologist who received her Ph.D. from Bryn Mawr College, and was the first woman to study Semitic languages at the University of Leipzig.
 She was also one of the first women to be admitted to the American Oriental Society.
 Hussey taught at Mt.
 Holyoke College from 1913 to 1941.
 Harvard University published her two-volume Sumerian Tablets in the Harvard Semitic Museum.
 In addition, she was the author of a number of articles published in various professional journals.
 After her retirement, she published a volume of Akkadian religious texts from the Yale Babylonian Collection.
 Hussey spent 1931-1932 as the Annual Professor of the American School (now the William F. Albright Institute of Archaeological Research) in Jerusalem.
 She was the first woman to teach at the American School, and no other woman held a fellowship there for the next 30 years.
 During her Jerusalem year, Hussey traveled extensively throughout the Middle East and published her travelogue in BASOR in 1933.
 Hussey died in 1952 and her obituary, written by F. S. Stephens, was published that year in BASOR (127: 3-4).